Special care must be taken during the summer months to ensure your horse stays happy and healthy. Check out our summer care tips!

-Make sure they are fully protected before they go outside.
+Make sure they’re fully protected before they go outside

 The sun, flies, and other bugs can make your horse uncomfortable while they try to graze and can even cause damage to their hooves and skin.
 When horses are irritated by flies, they stomp their hooves to try to get rid of them, which can cause their hooves to crack and chip.
 Biting insects can create painful, itchy welts on your horse’s skin.
 Besides the usual bug bites, biting gnats can cause an allergic reaction called sweet itch, which makes horses severely itchy to the point that they risk damaging their skin from their scratching.
 And of course, the sun’s harmful UV rays can leave horses (especially those with pink skin) more susceptible to sunburn.

 The best way to combat the dangers of the outdoors is to gear your horse up like they are headed to battle.
 Fly sheets, fly masks, and fly boots lessen the effects of annoying bugs while also providing UV protection.
 For horses with pink skin or sun sensitivity, unscented sunscreen should be applied often to protect vulnerable areas on their face.

 Use salt and electrolytes to keep them hydrated